 Directions for Traveling to the Maldives

 Unfortunately, due to the Maldives' relative remoteness relative to other continents, there are no direct flights available to any of the islands from the United States.
 That's not necessarily bad, but it does mean you'll need to do some advanced preparation for the best possible outcome.

 A good flight is the first step in nearly every memorable vacation.
 Even though there aren't any nonstop flights from the U.S. S to the Maldives ensures a degree of privacy in a tropical paradise, but it also requires at least one connection before you can kick back and enjoy the sand and surf.

-U S Velana International Airport is located on Hulhulé, in the North Malé Atoll, but getting there requires a stopover in Europe, Asia, or the Middle East.
+U S The North Malé Atoll is home to Velana International Airport on the island of Hulhulé, and getting there requires a stopover in either Europe, Asia, or the Middle East.
 A ferry ride to Malé, the nation's capital, takes only a few minutes.
 From the airport, you can drive directly to your hotel thanks to the Sinamalé Bridge.

 Colombo, Sri Lanka Airport (CMB) is a potential low-cost option for tourists.
 Less than two hours separate Colombo and Malé, and the price of the flight often outperforms that of flights from more distant airports.